MechMadHog/mechmadhog/README.md

 ---

 ### 🔮 What’s Next
-- FrontEnd Libraries - Using REACT to build apps (followed by picking the Frameworks I want t to use for my projects moving forward)
+- Data Visualization - Which I guess is going to take over from what Power BI would have been used for moving forward.
 - Building **Walter’s Brain**: Obsidian + Docker + Neo4j + local LLMs = my offline cognitive prosthesis

 ---